Project Heads

 In the previous project EF4-13, we coupled PDE and ODE models to simulate infection dynamics in Lombardy, Italy.
 We conducted additional experiments on a rectangular domain using synthetic populations to test the robustness of the model (see Figures A, B, C), and we selected a more detailed representation of Berlin’s population (see Figures D, E).
 We decided to maintain a coarse representation of the initial population, similar to our previous experiments in Lombardy, rather than modeling each household individually.
 This approach proved to be effective.

 When an agent leaves the ABM domain and enters the PDE domain, the agent is removed from the ABM and their contribution is added to the PDE model.
 The agent’s health state is read and used to place them into the corresponding compartment of the PDE system.
 This procedure ensures consistent mass transfer across the model boundary and preserves the total population in the hybrid model.
-Adjusting the density of each compartment across the entire grid can be interpreted as new initial conditions for the system, which is solved multiple times over the entire simulation period.
+Adjusting the density of each compartment across the entire grid can be interpreted as new initial conditions for the system, which is then solved repeatedly over the entire simulation period.

 [1] Luzie Helfmann, Nataša Djurdjevac Conrad, Ana Djurdjevac, Stefanie Winkelmann, and Christof Schütte.
 From interacting agents to density-based modeling with stochastic pdes.
 Communications in Applied Mathematics and Computational Science, 16(1):1-32, January 2021.